kenany/nwitch/README.md

 ### Isn't it dangerous to store the account credentials in plaintext?

 Yes, and this will hopefully change in the future.
-If an attacker did get the credentials, there isn't a whole lot they could do with it anyways.
+If an attacker did get the credentials, the worst they could do is timeout your viewers (which you can revert).

 ### Is there a hosted version?